apollographql/rover/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question ❓
-about: Need help using Rover, and the docs aren't enough?
+about: Have a question about Rover that the docs can't answer?
+Go here!
 labels: "product - question"
 ---